HNK Solicitors HNK Solicitors

 What is the police arrest procedure?

-In order to arrest you the police must have reasonable grounds of suspicion and reasonable grounds that your detention is necessary.
+In order to arrest you the police must have reasonable grounds of suspicion and reasonable grounds that your believe your arrest is necessary.
 Our previous post explains necessity to arrest.

-If you are under the age of 18, the police must only arrest you at school if it’s completely unavoidable and they must first inform your headteacher.
+If you are under the age of 18, the police must only arrest you at school if it’s completely unavoidable and they should first inform your headteacher or designated safeguarding lead.
 In this instance, the police must also contact your parents or guardian as soon as you arrive at the police station.

-Once arrested, you will be taken to the nearest police station and held in a cell, until questioned by the police.
+Once arrested, you may be taken to the nearest police station and held in a cell until questioned by the police.
 Your possessions will be kept by a custody officer during your time in the cell.

 If you are under 18 years old or a vulnerable adult, the arresting officer must attempt to contact your parents, guardian or carer during this time.
 They must also appoint an ‘appropriate adult’ to assist you and to be present during searches or questioning.
 This person can be a: